 Postpartum hair loss is reversible, but it will likely take a while to resolve.
 Even though it’s hard, you have no choice but to be patient.
 In the meantime, you can try the quick-fix disguising techniques we mentioned in this section.

 While you’re waiting for your hair to fill back in, concentrate on how amazing your body was to bring another life into this world.
-It can be hard to fixate on the bad things in your life, but sometimes the anecdote for that is to focus on what’s right with your world instead.
+It can be easy to fixate on the bad things in your life, but sometimes the antidote for that is to focus on what’s right with your world instead.

 While the quick fixes above will make you feel better about your hair loss by disguising it a bit, these next set of steps will help you address the problem.
 While you can’t do much about your levels of estrogen dropping off, there are a few things you can do to live healthily to hopefully get your body ready to grow new hair.